-- 1. On the Main tab, expand Local Traffic, and then click Virtual Servers.
-The Virtual Servers screen opens. - From the Virtual Server list, click the name of the virtual server you created in Creating the virtual server, on page 12.
-In our example, we click orallg-rac-primary-standby_vs.
-The General Properties screen for the Virtual Server opens. - 3.
+- 1. On the Main tab, expand Local Traffic, and then click Virtual Servers. - 2.
+From the Virtual Server list, click the name of the virtual server you created in Creating the virtual server on page 7.
+In our example, we click ora11g-rac-primary-standby_vs. - 3.
 On the Menu bar, click Resources.
 The Resources screen for the Virtual Server opens. - 4.
 In the iRules section, click the Manage button. - 5.
-From the Available list, select the name of the iRule you created in the preceding procedure, and click the Add (<<) button to move it to the Enabled box.
+From the Available list, select the name of the iRule you created in the preceding procedure, and then click the Add (<<) button to move it to the Enabled box.
 In our example, we select instance-switching. - 6.
-Click the Finished button.
+Click the Update button.

 This completes the configuration in this appendix.